TejaswiReddySandi/Sign-Language-Classification/README.md

 # Sign-Language-Classification
-This model classifies the mnist data or recognises the digits from the image provided.
+This model classifies the mnist data or recognises the digits from the image (representing sign language) provided.